How to Get a Check Signed from Lombardstreet Ventures in a Few Hours

 What we invest in

 We have been founders ourselves, with some failures and successful companies in the tech space.
-We invest in multiple markets, but we go for software companies 80% of the time.
+We invest in multiple markets and go for software companies 80% of the time.
 It’s what we understand best, having hired, worked, and suffered alongside software engineers for the last 25+ years.

 Straight to the point.

-We love SaaS, developer tools, blockchain, infrastructure software, open-source, marketplaces, all across multiple markets.
+We love SaaS, developer tools, blockchain, infrastructure software, open-source, and marketplaces across multiple markets.

-We also like aerospace and food tech — but we don’t have direct experience in the field.
+We also like aerospace, robotics, and food tech — but we don’t have direct experience in the field.
 Occasionally we invest in agri-tech.

 We love to invest in mission-driven builders before they reach Product-Market fit.